Inside Portland's Kitchen Renovation Market - Real June 2026 Prices

 How Much Does Kitchen Renovation Cost in Portland?

-If you are looking at the lower end of that $35,000 to $190,000 range, you are likely doing a "pull and replace."
-This means you aren't moving the sink or the stove.
-You are swapping out the old honey-oak cabinets for something fresh, putting down new LVP flooring, and maybe upgrading to a quartz countertop.
-In a Portland kitchen, a budget project usually stays within the existing footprint to avoid the high cost of new plumbing stacks or electrical rewiring.
+If you are looking at the lower end of that $25,000 to $190,000 range, you are likely doing a "pull and replace."
+This means you aren't moving walls or gas lines.
+You are swapping out old laminate for quartz, painting existing cabinets, and maybe upgrading to some mid-range appliances from a local spot like Standard TV & Appliance.
+At this level, you're looking at a budget of roughly $25,000 to $45,000.

 What Affects the Cost?